nathanawmk/mish-mash/README.md

 Haikus on blockchains (or Blockchain on Haikus)

 A chain of blocks
-Immutable and infinite
+Immutable and limitless
 Life is short
-But the chain goes on
+But the chain lives on
 Until a fork

+Nathan Aw